-The cleaner sequence begins with the closure of relay D in the display module.
+The cleaner sequence begins with the closure of relay B in the display module.
+This contact is connected to a sequence control circuit located in the terminal compartment of the monitor.
 The sequencing system contains a relay that turns on the compressor and releases air to the cleaner nozzle when the accumulator has been charged.
 The entire cycle takes about 90 seconds.